projeto-de-instrucao-tecnologica/learning-python/README.md

 Use these icons at the beginning of your commit phrase to help verify the type of change you make:

-:bulb: quando adicionar nova funcionalidade
+- :bulb: When adding something new (questions, lists or features)
-:repeat: quando alguma alteração for feita
+- :repeat: When any changes are made
-:cool: quando melhorias de formato/estrutura do código
+- :cool: When code format/structure improvements
-:racehorse: quando melhorar o desempenho
+- :racehorse: When improving performance
-:non-potable_water: quando resolver memory leaks.
+- :non-potable_water: When resolving memory leaks
-:memo: quando escrever documentação
+- :memo: When writing documentation
-:bug: quando consertar um problema
+- :bug: When fixing a problem
-:fire: quando remover código ou arquivos
+- :fire: When removing code or files
-:green_heart: quando consertar problemas de Integração Contínua
+- :green_heart: When fixing Continuous Integration issues
-:white_check_mark: quando adicionar testes
+- :White_check_mark: When adding tests
-:lock: quando lidar com segurança
+- :lock: When dealing with security
-:arrow_up: quando realizar o upgrade de dependências
+- :arrow_up: When upgrading dependencies
-:arrow_down: quando realizar downgrade de dependências
+- :arrow_down: When downgrading dependencies
-:minidisc: quando realizar backup de dados
+- :minidisc: When backing up data